-Dinis Sousa is Assistant Conductor of the three Monteverdi ensembles, the first-ever in the history of the Monteverdi Choir & Orchestras.
+Dinis Sousa is Associate Conductor of the three Monteverdi ensembles, the first-ever in the history of the Monteverdi Choir & Orchestras.

 Dinis Sousa will lead the Monteverdi Choir and English Baroque Soloists’ autumn programme in 2023, featuring Bach’s Mass in B minor, and Handel’s L’Allegro, il Penseroso ed il Moderato, including their American tour and London concert at St Martin-in-the-Fields.

 In August/September 2023 Dinis Sousa stepped in to lead the Monteverdi Choir and the Orchestre Révolutionnaire et Romantique on their critically acclaimed European tour of Berlioz’s Les Troyens, including a BBC Proms performance which was broadcast live on BBC Radio 3.
 Their performance at the BBC Proms received five-star reviews from the Financial Times, The Times, The Observer, Daily Telegraph, Evening Standard, The Arts Desk and Bachtrack.
 The Guardian noted, “Sousa was electrifying in moments of grandeur, high drama and emotional intensity” and, as Bachtrack remarked, “There were heroes at every turn, none more than Dinis Sousa.”